 Does the Curly Girl Method work for coily hair?

-While there are some elements of the CGM that won’t work for tightly-coiled hair (plopping, breaking the cast) the outline of the method and the products to avoid are super relevant for coils too.
+While there are some elements of the CGM that won’t work for tightly-coiled hair (plopping and breaking the cast, for example), the outline of the method and the products to avoid are super relevant for coils too.

-“The Curly Girl Method is for those with a wave, curl, coil or kinks… the difference is understanding what products work best for your hair type and in which order to use them,” says Michelle Sultan.
+“The Curly Girl Method is for those with a wave, curl, coil or kinks… the difference is understanding what products work best for your hair type and in which order to use them,” says Sultan.

 How long does it take for the Curly Girl Method to work?